lythd/The-Zero-Dagger/README.md

 # The Zero Dagger
- A game I'm working on for the NES, made using NESFab.
+ A game I'm working on for the NES made using NESFab.